'You have to love yourself': How a Kiwi woman lost 31kg in 10 months

 She believes her success happened because she chose to do it for the right reasons.
 Hall didn't look in the mirror when she was 31.5kg heavier and not like what she saw.
 She says she simply saw how she could be better, but she did so from a place of love for the person she already was.

-"If you're wanting to lose weight and you're being really hard on yourself, you're not going to be in the right headspace to achieve what you want to," she explains.
+"If you're wanting to lose weight and you're being really hard on yourself, you're not going to be in the right headspace to achieve what you want to," she explained.

 "You shouldn't be punishing yourself for past habits, it has to come from a place of love, then it will be easy.
 I've been on this journey because I have a lot of love for myself and I wanted to look after myself, not because I hated myself or the way I look."